abbr/BillEase/README.md

 Notice that except for the hidden *Consumption Ref* column, all columns are copied from, rather than referencing to other lists.
 This *de-normalization* process prevents historical billing records from altering by factors such as account re-naming or price adjustment, resulting in improved accountability.

-By the same record-preserving principle, charge line items should be made read-only, except for site-collection administrators who have full access regardless of permissions.
+By the same record-preserving principle, charge line items should be made read-only, except for site collection administrators who have full access regardless of permissions.
 When a charge item is created, the permission of the item is broken from inheritance.
 Users who have read permissions defined in the *Charges* list at the time of broken can still read the item.
 In addition, users who belong to the *"&lt;prefix&gt;&lt;account&gt;"* group are also granted read-only access.
 This makes the list security-trimmed and suitable to be exposed as a portal page to clients who can only see the charges applied to their account.

 #### Fixed Consumptions
 *Fixed Consumptions* list is used to define consumptions of pre-determined quantities.
-When *Invoice Run.exe* is executed, a new consumption item is generated for every fixed consumption item with service period  [<*Service Start*>, <*Service End*>) overlapping the billing period by copying columns exist in both lists.
-The *Consumptions* list must also contain following additional columns that *Invoice Run.exe* will populate:
+When *Invoice Run.exe* is executed, a new consumption item is generated for every fixed consumption item with service period  [<*Service Start*>, <*Service End*>) overlapping the billing period by copying columns exist in both lists. *Invoice Run.exe* will also populate following *Consumptions* list columns that *Fixed Consumptions* shouldn't contain:

 * *Cycle* is set to billing cycle start date.
 * *Fixed Consumption Ref* is set to a reference to the fixed consumption item. *Invoice Run.exe* relies on this column to avoid generating multiple consumption items in the same billing cycle in case *Invoice Run.exe* has to be executed repetitively.